Emergent-Behaviors-in-Biology/invasion-theory/README.md

    - performs data analysis and prediction for experimental ecosystem fitted with general Lotka-Volterra models.

 3. **Notebook 3: general_MCRM.ipynb**
-   -produces the simulation and prediction for general MacArthur Consumer Resource models.
+   - produces the simulation and prediction for general MacArthur Consumer Resource models.

 4. **Notebook 4: MiCRM_and_evolution.ipynb**
    - produces the simulation and prediction for Microbial Consumer Resource models, in addition perform repeated invasion simulation to study evolved ecosystems.